Ben435/Learning/topics/cloudflare-workers/README.md

 Whole CLI seems rather primitive.
 Very few commands, <5 arguments or flags on most commands, everything's at the top level, etc.
 Lots of little annoyances, examples:
 * Doesn't have a "builder" for `wrangler generate` like with `npm init`, so you have to go into the `wrangler.toml` to add extra stuff
-* Default `wrangler generate` comes with `prettier`, and two seperate licenses, for some reason?
+* Default `wrangler generate` comes with `prettier`, and two seperate licenses?
 Bit of an odd choice to include
 * Doesn't allow you to tell it to not initialize a git repo when generating from a template
 * `wrangler preview` includes an incredibly basic request builder, similar to postman, but with no built-in JSON support, no ability to save your requests, not even a way to see timings or anything?
 * The `wrangler kv:*` commands will often return something like "Add the following to your wrangler.toml", instead of just adding it for you, like in eg: `cargo` or `npm i` of `go`.